Three dimensional free-surface flow over arbitrary bottom topography: The linear problem

 Apart from benefiting from writing out the exact solution (\ref{eq:exactsoln}), the other reason for us to pursue the linearised problem is to construct a preconditioner for the fully nonlinear problem.
 For this purpose we reformulate the linear problem (\ref{eq:linearLaplace})-(\ref{eq:linear_radiation2}) using Green's second theorem to give

 which is coupled to the dynamic condition

 By applying the same discretisation to that described in \S\ref{sec:numerical_collocation}, we can derive a completely analogous system of $3(N+1)M$ equations for the same $3(N+1)M$ unknowns (\ref{eq:unknowns}).
-The resulting equations in their exact form are detailed in the Supplementary Material.
+The resulting equations in their exact form are detailed in Appendix~\ref{sec:linear_jacobian}.
 We are interested in exploiting the structure and entries of the Jacobian, $\tilde{\mathbf{J}}$, of this new linear system.

 Figure \ref{fig:jacobian_compare} shows the similarity between the nonlinear Jacobian $\mathbf{J}_{k}$ and the Jacobian of the corresponding linear problem $\tilde{\mathbf{J}}$.
-The visualisation shows that $\tilde{\mathbf{J}}$ shares the structure of $\mathbf{J}_{k}$ while being much easier to form as analytical formulas exist for the derivatives which are provided in their exact form in the Supplementary Material.
+The visualisation shows that $\tilde{\mathbf{J}}$ shares the structure of $\mathbf{J}_{k}$ while being much easier to form as analytical formulas exist for the derivatives which are provided in their exact form in Appendix~\ref{sec:linear_jacobian}.
 Since analytical formulas exist for the elements of $\tilde{\mathbf{J}}$, the elements can be calculated independently and utilise parallel processing.
 We are also able to exploit the block structure of the matrix by forming the blocks separately.
 This is useful as $\tilde{\mathbf{J}}_{2,3} = \tilde{\mathbf{J}}_{3,2}$, where $\tilde{\mathbf{J}}$ is treated as a $3\times3$ block matrix, and $\tilde{\mathbf{J}}_{2,2} = \tilde{\mathbf{J}}_{3,3}$, which allows us to save time by not explicitly forming two blocks.

 An effective preconditioner has to reduce the dimension of the Krylov subspace required to find a solution.
 To test whether the linear Jacobian is an effective preconditioner, we can compare the eigenvalues, $\lambda$, of the nonlinear Jacobian and the preconditioned nonlinear Jacobian.
 Figure \ref{fig:full_eigenvalues}(a) shows the eigenvalues of the nonlinear Jacobian $\mathbf{J}_{k}$ for a flat surface.
 Figure \ref{fig:full_eigenvalues}(b) shows the eigenvalues for the nonlinear Jacobian preconditioned with the linear Jacobian, that is $\mathbf{J}_{k}\tilde{\mathbf{J}}^{-1}$.
 The clustering of eigenvalues is much tighter than the non preconditioned Jacobian.
 Thus, we chose that $\mathbf{P}=\tilde{\mathbf{J}}$.